 Centralizing your data makes it easy for anyone at your company (or outside of your company, depending on your goals) to retrieve, inspect, and analyze it.

 Easily accessible data means easily transformed data.
 People will be more likely to integrate the data into their projects, share the results, and keep the data up to date.
-This cycle of available data is key for innovation and knowledge-sharing.
+This cycle of available data is key for innovation, knowledge-sharing and continuing to develop your data integration plan.

 6. Easy data collaboration

 With accessibility comes easier collaboration.
-Anyone who works with your data will find it easier to use brain power now that they can actually use the data in the format they require.
+When a data integration plan is in place, anyone who works with your data will find it easier to use brain power now.
+They can actually use the data in the format they require.
 Whether collaboration involves sharing among internal teams and applications, or across organizations, integrated data is more complete because it has more contributors.

 7. Understanding data means smarter business decisions

 Integrated data means transparent processes within your company.
-By giving people the flexibility to use your data in whatever system, you’re giving them the opportunity to better understand the information.
+With a data integration plan, people are offered the flexibility to use your data in whatever system, you’re giving them the opportunity to better understand the information.
 It’s much easier – and more informative – to navigate through organized repositories that contain a variety of integrated datasets.

 Applying location intelligence to your dataset, for instance, makes it spatially comprehensive and offers new levels of insight around that dataset, which leads to better decision-making.